-Students in the Department are encouraged to apply for Summer Science awards.
+Students in the Department are encouraged to apply for Summer Science awards such as the NSERC Undergraduate Summer Research Award.
 These awards pay students a salary over the summer while they are working on a research project under the supervision of a faculty member.
-Normally students who have completed at least their 2nd year may apply and typically a grade average of B+ is required.
+Normally students who have completed at least their 2nd year may apply and typically a grade point average of at least 7.0(B+) is required.